torippppi/Blockmodel/README.md

 # Blockmodel
-"blockwalk.py" and "blockwalk2.py" are applications for the researcher in the field of solid electrolytes.
+"blockwalk.py" and "blockwalk2.py" are applications for the researcher in the field of ionic conduction materials.

 They can estimate ionic conduction's tortuosity on the virtual block-void model.